splunk/public-o11y-docs/private-preview/aopt/aopt-derived-metrics.rst

 Application Optimization's workload analysis produces the following metics.
 All metrics have at least the same dimensions as the workload metrics (for example ``aws-region`` and so on) and use the same attribute names and values.

+.. find out what the prefix is and add it to the metric name. ask daniel for the name.

 All metric names have a prefix of either ``sf`` or ``o11y``.

 .. note::